 Referral Program Scorecard

-Clear Mechanism Does every member know exactly how to make a referral right now — a link, a card, a specific step?
+Clear Mechanism Does every member know how to make a permission-based referral right now, such as a link the friend submits personally?

 Y